6 Steps to Building a Personal Branding Strategy

 What’s the value of building a personal branding strategy with 2021 at our doors?
 Personal branding allows you to build credibility and add a human touch to your body of work.
 Even though your professional portfolio may be full of genuine works of art, the client will want to know who “you” are behind the image.

-Creating as much online presence, such as through portfolio websites, online writing accounts, and platforms like LinkedIn, will inevitably lead to higher exposure.
+Creating as much online presence, such as through portfolio websites, online essay writers, and platforms like LinkedIn, will inevitably lead to higher exposure.
 Subsequently, personal branding can add that sense of humanity, believability, and appeal to your work more than SEO or PPC ever could.
 Some of the most crucial reasons to invest in personal branding today include:

 - Authenticity and humanization of your work